arthurnavah/sha256-simd/README.md

 # sha256-simd
+## This repository is a Fork of the [github.com/minio/sha256-simd](https://github.com/minio/sha256-simd) project by user [minio](https://github.com/minio)

 Accelerate SHA256 computations in pure Go using AVX512, SHA Extensions for x86 and ARM64 for ARM.
 On AVX512 it provides an up to 8x improvement (over 3 GB/s per core).
 SHA Extensions give a performance boost of close to 4x over native.

 ## Introduction

 This package is designed as a replacement for `crypto/sha256`.
 For ARM CPUs with the Cryptography Extensions, advantage is taken of the SHA2 instructions resulting in a massive performance improvement.

 This package uses Golang assembly.
 The AVX512 version is based on the Intel's "multi-buffer crypto library for IPSec" whereas the other Intel implementations are described in "Fast SHA-256 Implementations on Intel Architecture Processors" by J. Guilford et al.

 ## Support for Intel SHA Extensions